linpengcheng/PurefunctionPipelineDataflow/doc/SuccessStory.md

   Then M1 Ultra is not only A fractal system of warehouse/workshop model, but also a standard warehouse/workshop model.
   It is also a simple and high-performance approach.
-  It can be used as the realization scheme of future M1 Supercomputing.
+  It can be used as solution of future M1 Supercomputing.
+  It maintains the consistency of the Architecture of the Apple M Series chips, so it can maintain the simplicity, uniformity and compatibility of the system.

 - In the future, Apple must implement my dispatching center technology and implement OS kernel as DBMS-like ASIC.
 Currently, only Apple has a complete basic ecosystem.